jennguyen1/nhuyhoa/_posts/2015-07-26-SAS-Basics.md

 %MACRONAME(PARAMS);
 {% endhighlight %}

-Notice that the parameters are macrovariables, so they should be used with `&`.
+The parameters of macros are macro variables, so access them with `&`.